nemonik/hands-on-DevOps/README.md

 - By default the `master` vagrant is given 8GB (i.e., `8192`.
 For me a 1GB is 1024MB, not 1000MB.
 Is this so hard?
 Must we dumb everything down?) of memory and 8 cores.
 If your host has more memory and cores you can configure this vagrant with more.
 - I've seen this course run on an i5 Dell Laptop, so one can squeak by on 4GB of memory, but I wouldn't advise it.
 I also wouldn't drop the `master` vagrant below 4 cores, either.
 - Running additional worker nodes will tax most laptops, so I wouldn't advise it.
+- Some services and tools are orchestrated via Docker-compose, such as, the Docker registries and Drone CI.

 ##### 9.5.2.3.10.
 Provisioning and configuring the *development* vagrant